-When Jesus came, died, and was resurrected, the guarantee of salvation has been sealed through the Holy Spirit (the Gospel) unto everyone who believes, even to the gentiles (non-Israelite).
+When Jesus came, died, and was resurrected, the guarantee of salvation was sealed through the Holy Spirit (the Gospel) unto everyone who believes, even the gentiles (non-Israelites).
 Although Israel still waits for the “glamorous” Messiah, the Bible says that whoever believes in Jesus is saved.
 We become God’s children through Christ.
 (Galatians 3:26)

 The Abrahamic Covenant